 Some PDFs are presented in a full color version but should work well if printed in black and white.
 Additionally, a printable version of each Workshop can be accessed from the online Overview Page of each Workshop or from the Emotional ABCs Resource Library.
 Path: Top Tabs > Teachers > Print Library.

-Access using Paid Parent Subscription: With a Paid Parent subscription, you initially receive a locked user account.
+Parent/Student Accounts: Student sign-in accounts associated with a Premium Schools subscription are initially locked.
 A locked account is designed to keep an individual student on track to go through the program in sequence, therefore building upon previously learned skills.
 To unlock a Premium Schools student account:

 The Overview articulates the workshop's SEL focus, describes the workshop objective, lists links and locations of support materials needed from EmotionalABCs.com, lists standard classroom materials required, and gives suggested connections to Core Curriculum standards in other disciplines.